metauni/metauni.github.io/index.md

-Metauni is a growing community of scholars in the Metaverse, based on a 3D virtual environment provided by [Roblox](https://www.roblox.com/), voice chat using [Discord](https://www.discord.com) and open source tools such as [whiteboards](https://github.com/metauni/metaboard) scripted in Luau.
-Access is possible on PC, Mac, iOS, Android and in VR.
+Metauni is a growing community of scholars in the Metaverse, built in a 3D virtual environment and voice chat provided by [Roblox](https://www.roblox.com/) using [open source tools](https://metauni.org/posts/open/open) such as whiteboards scripted in Luau.
+We use [Discord](https://www.discord.com) for community discussion and organisation.
+Access is possible on PC, Mac, iOS, and Android.
+It's easy to sign up, See the see the [instructions](https://metauni.org/posts/instructions/instructions).

-**Quick start**: install [Roblox](https://www.roblox.com/) and [Discord](https://www.discord.com), join the [TRS Discord](https://discord.gg/9yBaAxPSK8), message `!register John123` in the `#registration` channel where `John123` is your Roblox username, and enter the [metauni Hub](https://www.roblox.com/games/8165000775/metauni-Hub).
-See the [instructions](https://metauni.org/posts/instructions/instructions) for more.

 <p align="center">
   <a href="https://twitter.com/_metauni">Twitter</a> |